hirakmaa/BiasAware/README.md

 If you use this dataset in your work, please cite it as:

 ```
-[Your Name].
+Hirak Mazumdar.
 (2025).
 BiasAware Dataset: A Survey on Mental Health and AI Bias.
 GitHub repository, https://github.com/hirakmaa/BiasAware
 ```